 The second, led by Shelli Kesler at the University of Texas at Austin, is collecting information on brain functioning in healthy women to help them evaluate women with breast cancer.
 You can read more about this study here.

 Want to take part in other studies?
-Look at all of the Army of Women’s open studies.
+Look at all of the Love Research Army’s open studies.